vitercik/vitercik.github.io/_pages/FAQ.md

 **Q: Would you write me a coterm recommendation letter?
 Do we need to meet?**

 A: If you’ve taken one of my classes or we’ve worked together in some substantial way, I’m generally happy to write for you.
 I receive many coterm letter requests each year, so if our interactions have been limited, I'll only be able to comment on your performance in the course (e.g., exams and homework).
-On the other hand, if you came to my office hours every week or put substantial work into your course project, I'll be able to write a stronger letter.
+On the other hand, if you came to my office hours every week or put substantial work into your course project (for a 200- or 300-level class), I'll be able to write a stronger letter.
 If you think I’m a good choice, just send me an email---no meeting required.

 Please be sure to reach out at least one week before the deadline; I can't write letters on shorter notice.
 Thank you for understanding!